 It is notable that the X-T3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G7X Mark II and the X-T3 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the X-T3 followed on from the Fujifilm X-T2.
+The X-T3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X-T3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G7 X Mark II: